ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 for statistical computing and visualization, there lacks a generalized framework to link these components in a simulation context.
+The only R package available to date to interface with SS is r4ss [@r4ss2013], allowing reading and plotting SS output, manipulating SS input files, and computing likelihood profiles.
 Here, we introduce ss3sim,
 an R package that facilitates
-large-scale, rapid, and reproducible simulation with the widely-used SS framework.
+large-scale, rapid, and reproducible simulation testing with the widely-used SS framework.
-We begin by outlining the general structure of ss3sim and describing its functions.
+We begin by outlining the general structure of ss3sim and by describing its functions.
 We then demonstrate the software by developing a simple example.
-We conclude by discussing how ss3sim complements other simulation software and outlining research questions that our accessible and general SS simulation framework could address.
+We conclude by discussing how ss3sim complements other currently available simulation software and by outlining some research questions that our freely accessible and general SS simulation framework could address.

 # The ss3sim framework

 ## Design goals of ss3sim

 We designed ss3sim to be reproducible, flexible, and rapid.
-*Reproducible*: ss3sim allows for the simulation to be documented in R code and plain-text control files and allows for random seeds to be set prior to generating observation and process error.
+*Reproducible*: ss3sim allows for the simulation testing structure to be documented in R code and plain-text control files.
-Simulations are therefore repeatable across platforms using freely-available, open-source software.
+It allows for random seeds to be set prior to generating observation and process error making simulations are therefore repeatable across computers and operating systems (Windows, OS X, and Linux) using freely-available, open-source software.
-*Flexible*: ss3sim inherits the flexibility of SS3 and can implement many available stock assessment configurations by modifying built-in generic life-history models.
+*Flexible*: ss3sim inherits the flexibility of SS3 and can therefore implement many available stock assessment configurations by modifying built-in generic life-history models.
-Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
+Further, ss3sim summarizes the simulation output into comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
-Finally, the ss3sim code is written under a MIT license and can be freely modified.
+Finally, the ss3sim code is written under an open-source MIT license and can be freely modified.
 *Rapid*: ss3sim relies on SS3,
 which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].